 During the year, we will be reading lots of books and using these to inspire our learning.

 We are a Power of Reading School and this means that we teach a sequence of lessons which are developed from our book.
 In order to develop our written language we use lots of drama activities and spoken rehearsal before picking up a pencil!
 The children help each other by allowing others to ‘magpie’ ideas and build on them.
 By working collaboratively we can often achieve much more than we can individually.
 In Year 2, children will also be practising their ability to ‘hold a sentence’ before writing it.

 SPaG (Spelling, Punctuation and Grammar) – This year children will revise and be introduced to lots of new concepts including: full stops, commas, capital letters, question marks, exclamation marks, apostrophes for missing letters, adjectives, noun phrases, verbs, and adverbs.
-Their spelling either forms part of their Read Write Inc work or they will begin the No Nonsense spelling programme when they have completed all the Read Write Inc levels.
+Through Clued Spelling and No Nonsense Spelling children will be taught strategies for learning to spell in a fun, exciting and memorable way.

 The children in Key Stage One follow the Read Write Inc phonics programme that provides a structured and systematic approach to developing reading by recognising graphemes and learning to segment and blend graphemes and spelling through sounding out and phonemes.
 Here is the link to the Read Write Inc website: Once they have finished this programme, they will progress onto No Nonsense Spelling.
 This is a visual and practical programme for learning spellings.
 We love it!